 I Can Really Go For Free More Than Once?
 For Reals?

 Yes, for reals.
-I was a volunteer first in Mexico and paid for that trip through hard work and a little bit of help with fundraising, but then I went back and lived in China, Lithuania, and Thailand as a Head Teacher ... so it was nearly free for me to go to those 3 places because ILP paid for things like my flight, housing, and meals and also gave me a cash stipend!
+I was a volunteer first in Mexico and paid for that trip through hard work and a little bit of help with fundraising, but then I went back and lived in Asia (twice) and Europe as a Head Teacher ... so it was nearly free for me to go to those 3 places because ILP paid for things like my flight, housing, and meals and also gave me a cash stipend!

 Head Teachers have a huge affect on the entire experience living abroad for our volunteers.
 You're there every day and doing quite a bit of work behind the scenes to help us make sure everyone has their needs met.
 Because of this, Head Teachers are really important and we decided to reward your hard work by making it so affordable that you can go again and again.